Exceptional Nonfiction Books for Kids

 A Woman in the House (and Senate) by Ilene Cooper, illustrated by Elizabeth Baddeley

-Informative and engaging biographies, read about the women of our congress starting with the first woman elected to the House of Representatives in 1917 named Jeannette Rankin continuing to the present day.
+Informative and engaging biographies about famous women of our congress starting with the first woman elected to the House of Representatives in 1917 named Jeannette Rankin continuing to the present day.
 Well-written with a lovely layout.

 Whose Track Is That? by Stan Tekiela